Bhakti: Bhakti movement

-Types and classifications
+In Hinduism

 Bhakti Yoga

-The Bhagavad Gita, variously dated to have been composed in 5th to 2nd century BCE, introduces bhakti yoga in combination with karma yoga and jnana yoga, while the Bhagavata Purana expands on bhakti yoga, offering nine specific activities for the bhakti yogi.
+The Bhagavad Gita introduces bhakti yoga in combination with karma yoga and jnana yoga, while the Bhagavata Purana expands on bhakti yoga, offering nine specific activities for the bhakti yogi.
 Bhakti in the Bhagavad Gita offered an alternative to two dominant practices of religion at the time: the isolation of the sannyasin and the practice of religious ritual.
 Bhakti Yoga is described by Swami Vivekananda as "the path of systematized devotion for the attainment of union with the Absolute".
 In various chapters, including the twelfth chapter of the Bhagavad Gita, Krishna describes bhakti yoga as one of the paths to the highest spiritual attainments.
 In the sixth chapter, for example, the Gita states the following about bhakti yogi:

-Shandilya and Narada produced two important Bhakti texts, the Shandilya Bhakti Sutra and Narada Bhakti Sutra.
-They define devotion, emphasize its importance and superiority, and classify its forms.
+The Shandilya Bhakti Sutra and Narada Bhakti Sutra define devotion, emphasize its importance and superiority, and classify its forms.

-According to Ramana Maharishi, states David Frawley, bhakti is a "surrender to the divine with one's heart".
+According to Ramana Maharishi, bhakti is a "surrender to the divine with one's heart".
 It can be practiced as an adjunct to self-inquiry, and in one of four ways: